PlumpMath/wildermuthn.github.com/_posts/2016-01-26-let-gone-wild.md

 ---
 {% include JB/setup %}

-Clojure gives me the tools to write in a functional style, but I've found myself unconsciously using `let` and writing imperatively.
+Clojure gives me the tools to write in a functional style, but I've found myself unconsciously using `let` to write imperatively.
 Why?
 Probably because it is so easy:

 ```clj
 (defn postage-cost [dimensions weight shipping-days]